-The counselling team can liaise with other services that support families, including external psychologists and medical professionals.
+The counselling team is able to liaise with other services that support families, including external psychologists and medical professionals.
 Where ongoing support is needed, the counselling team can help students and their families connect to other helpful services in the community (e.g., psychological services, family support, disability services, etc.)